Our work mainly focuses on cellular and molecular aspects

 Virus and Immunity Unit

-More than 35 years after its appearance, the HIV/AIDS epidemic represents more than ever a public health threat worldwide.
-About 37 million people are living with HIV/AIDS as of the end of 2015, most of them originating from emerging countries.
+About 40 years after its appearance, the HIV/AIDS epidemic represents more than ever a public health threat worldwide.
+About 38 million people are living with HIV/AIDS as of the end of 2018, most of them originating from emerging countries.
 Our work focuses on cellular and molecular aspects of HIV-1 replication, and on the mechanisms of the interaction of HIV-infected cells with the immune system.
-Three close and complementary axes of research characterize our scientific activities.
+We are currently pursuing three complementary axes of research on this subject: